 In most cases, you can use Apple CarPlay instead of the car’s in-built infotainment system; many people prefer to use it because of their familiarity with Apple’s iOS operating system.
 Apple’s slick interface is often easier to use than some manufacturers’ systems.

 Unsurprisingly, you can use it as an actual telephone to talk to people, as well as accessing your music and using the navigation function of mapping apps.
-You can also access your text messages, which Siri – Apple’s voice-control system – will read out for you.
+You can also access your text messages, which are read out for you.
 Not all apps are compatible, so you won’t be able to play Pokémon Go on the move (nor should you – it’d be very dangerous), but Apple’s app templates are encouraging more developers to create their own Apple CarPlay compatible apps.

 Apple CarPlay iOS 15 update